Carlosokumu/RabitMq/README.md

 - Consumer -A consumer is just simply a program that mostly waits to receive messages

 ### Prerequisites
-RabbitMq installed.U can install it from [here](https://www.rabbitmq.com/download.html)
+U will need RabbitMq installed on your machine.U can install it from [here](https://www.rabbitmq.com/download.html)

 ### What we will do